ArianNexux/setup_nginx_ssl/README.md

 sudo add-apt-repository ppa:certbot/certbot
 sudo apt-get update

-FOR UBUNTU GREATER THAN 20
-sudo apt-get install python3-certbot-nginx
+FOR UBUNTU GREATER THAN OR EQUAL TO 20 sudo apt-get install python3-certbot-nginx

 FOR EARLIER VERSIONS